Kmeakin/walrus-report/src/20-reference.md

 anyway to make the program more readable or nudge the type inference algorithm in the correct direction.

-Consider writing a function that creats a greeting given a person's name.
+Consider writing a function that creates a greeting given a person's name.
 In Java, we must annotate both the variable `name` and the return type of the function:

 ```java